MBA programs come in all shapes and sizes. The same goes for MBA programs in Chicago.

 One unique feature about St. Xavier University’s MBA program is the MBA at Chicago Police Department program.
 St. Xavier partners with the Chicago Police Department of Education and Training to offer an MBA, undergraduate degree and certificate.
 This program is one example of how MBA students can live out St. Xavier’s mission in society.

-Do you like working on projects with hard-working, motivated team members?
 At Roosevelt University’s Walter E. Heller College of Business your MBA experience is a team experience.
 The school emphasis shared responsibility between students and instructors and between classmates.
 At Roosevelt you will develop excellent teamwork skills that will be used in your future business or organization.

 Heller College of Business has eight clubs and organizations that foster networking and collaboration among particular interests.
 In some of the clubs and organizations, membership extends across the globe.
 For example NET IMPACT is an international nonprofit organization that inspires people to use the power of business to “create a more socially and environmentally sustainable world.”